-Fortunately, because of these Labradoodles’ amazing smarts, temperament, health and longevity, my owners overwhelming forgave the shedding.
+Fortunately, because of these Labradoodles’ intelligence, temperament, health and longevity, my owners overwhelming forgave the shedding.
 But the findings prompted me to look for ways to reduce my dog’s shedding without forsaking these wonderful qualities – which were the reason I’d started breeding dogs in the first place.

 As I came to understand the genetics of shedding better, I realised that the long-haired dogs, when crossed with Poodles, reliably produce puppies with variably wavy, low or non-shedding coats (often described as ‘Fleece’).
 Looking around for long-haired dogs which – like my original Labradors – are smart, affectionate and amiable, I was drawn to Golden Retrievers and Cavalier King Charles Spaniels.